Bunions; Corns; Hammertoe; Plantar fasciitis; Tarsal tunnel syndrome; Flat feet

 The midfoot is the middle of the foot that is in front of the ankle but behind the toes.
 Pain originating here usually occurs in the tarsal or base of the metatarsal bones.
 Conditions include:

-- Avulsion or stress fractures (Dancer's or Jone's fracture)
+- Avulsion or stress fractures (Dancer's or Jone's fracture, navicular fracture)

 - Arthritis (midfoot arthritis)